Former New Orleans Mayor Sentenced To 10 Years In Federal Prison

 Prosecutors said Nagin accepted free travel.
 The Government also said he funneled money into his sons’ company called Stone Age.
 The allegations were that he received free granite, which he gave to his sons.
 The federal crimes charged in the federal indictment included bribery, wire fraud, money laundering, conspiracy and filing false tax returns.
 Most of the federal crimes came from men looking for city work after Hurricane Katrina.
 Many individuals who plead guilty in the scheme testified against Nagin at the trial.
 It is rumored that Nagin is going to appeal his federal crime conviction and vehemently denies any wrongdoing.
 Nagin accepted no responsibility at the sentencing hearing.
 Nagin’s wife and sons sent letters to Judge Berrigan before sentencing and have stuck by him throughout the case.

 Federal crimes are extremely serious and individuals charged in Federal Court need to be represented by an experienced Federal crime attorney.
 Even with a downward departure sentence, federal sentences can be daunting.
-Keller Law Offices is located on the same block as the Federal Courthouse in Downtown Minneapolis in Minnesota.
+Keller Criminal Defense Attorneys is located on the same block as the Federal Courthouse in Downtown Minneapolis in Minnesota.
 Max A. Keller has defended many individuals in Federal Court.
 Call us ASAP at 952-913-1421 for a free consultation if you have been charged with a white collar crime in state or federal court or a federal crime in Minnesota Federal Court.